mohanvive/siddhi-guides/alerts-static-threshold/README.md

 * Siddhi runtime, keep track of each API request and make decisions to throttle subscribers.
 * Again, once the corresponding time frame passed Siddhi release those throttle users.
 * Throttling decisions are informed to API management solution through an API call.
-* If a subscriber is getting throttled more than 10 times in an hour then sends a notification mail to that user requesting to upgrade the tier.
+* If a subscriber is getting throttled more than 10 times in an hour then sends a notification mail once every 15 minutes to that user requesting to upgrade the tier.

 ### Implement Streaming Queries